The Meeting of Leo the Great and Attila: Interpretation

 The painting, however, indicates that the Huns withdrew because of the spiritual presences of the Christian martyrs, Apostle Peter and Paul.
 They are shown to be working alongside Pope Leo I in order to help prevent Attila from invading.
 Since Peter and Paul had brought much success to the spreading of the Gospel of Jesus and lived righteous lives, they were able to influence Attila's thoughts, and even remind him of God, who has more power than Attila.
 This interpretations argues that Attila believed in Leo's words after thinking deeply about what had been said, since he seems to have sided with the papal nobility and have faith as well.

 There are interpretations that view the people alongside Attila the Hun as barbarians.
 The connotation and definition leave the viewer seeing them as being lowly and uncultured, when that was likely not the case.
 This is significant because the piece also includes one of Attila's men standing his ground, facing the pope, and reaching out his hand towards the pope's entourage.
 This is significant in showing that there may not be total unity amongst this group.
 Additionally, the figure who is defying also has a feathered headdress, connecting him to the indigenous people of the Americas.
 Europeans considered the Native Americans to be barbarians as well, and that they should be conquered, for the benefit of humanity.
 So, this figure with the feather on his head indicates that Raphael may also want to paint the image of Native American defiance for the public to see.
-The features of all of the faces including the Native American though, are clearly with European features, because for many years, Europeans did not actually know how Native Americans looked and acted like.
-Since their form of information was based upon the stories told by the few who visited the Americas in person.
+The features of all of the faces including the Native American though, are clearly with European features, because for many years, Europeans did not actually know how Native Americans looked and acted, since their form of information was based upon the stories told by the few who visited the Americas in person.
 Accurate depictions are not expected until the 17th century, and so this piece is shown to lack historical authenticity, as these realities are clarified.